A graduate certificate in cybersecurity that develops a strong foundation in computing security in order to create secure network environments.

-To be considered for admission to the advanced certificate in cybersecurity, candidates must fulfill the following requirements:
+To be considered for admission to the Cybersecurity Adv.
+Cert. program, candidates must fulfill the following requirements:

 Based on the evaluation of an applicant's academic and relevant experience, the graduate program director may require some applicants to complete a bridge course to fulfill any gaps in the required prerequisites needed for admission to the program.
 The bridge course, Introduction to Computing Security (CSEC-600), is not part of the 12 credit hours required for the advanced certificate.

 The Eaton Cybersecurity SAFE Lab performs penetration tests and vulnerability analysis on technology created by Eaton, a global power management company that offers an array of electrical products and services.